jstnmthw/hlstatsnext/MIGRATION_PLAN.md

-# HLStatsX Next.js 15 Development Plan
+# HLStatsNext Next.js 15 Development Plan

-This document outlines the complete development strategy for building a modern HLStatsX replacement using Next.js 15, GraphQL, and Prisma ORM in a fresh Turbo Repo.
+This document outlines the complete development strategy for building a modern HLStatsX replacement using Next.js 15 called HLStatsNext, GraphQL, and Prisma ORM in a fresh Turbo Repo.
 The approach prioritizes essential data first, followed by admin features, extended functionality, and finally polishing for optimal user experience.

 ## Core Principles